 For devices such as the Pro Tab from Microsoft, with Windows 10, the manufacturer has provided the following shortcuts for taking screenshots in an easier way:

 - Spacebar+fn: This combination takes a screenshot of the screen you are on and saves it on the clipboard.
 With the Pro Tab device, you are allowed to paste your image on a wide range of applications capable of processing images and text.
-The key combination is an equivalent of the traditional Print Screen button.
+The key combination is equivalent to the traditional Print Screen button.